Inclusive Eating Disorder Specialist Certification

 • Receive IEDS Certificate of Specialty

-• Receive your 49.5 CEU Certificate for RDs, 45 CE credits from ASWB
+• Receive your 49.5 CEU Certificate for RDs, 45 CE credits from ASWB for therapists

 • Officially add the IEDS credential to your repertoire of credentials